Music Theory (MUT)

 This course addresses beginning music theory and ear training in order to prepare students for the standard sequence of courses for a music major.
 The course is also appropriate for non-majors who want to learn the rudiments of musical notation and elementary theory.

 This course addresses rhythms, intervals, motifs, phrases, melodies, chords and chord progressions in the standard clefs through listening, playing, singing, and writing.
-At the end of the semester, the student will be able to provide Roman-numeral and figured bass analysis for simple Bach chorales, identify and write non-harmonic tones, and part-write complete phrases of four voices.
+At the end of the semester the student will be able to provide Roman-numeral and figured-bass analysis for simple Bach chorales, identify and write non-harmonic tones, and part-write complete phrases for four voices.

 A continuation of MUT 1111, this course addresses eighteenth-century common-practice harmony, modulation, secondary dominants and leading-tone chords, and instrumental forms of both the eighteenth and nineteenth centuries through reading, listening, analyzing, and writing.
 At the end of the semester the student will be able to provide Roman-numeral and figured-bass analysis for Bach chorales and identify modulations, secondary dominants and leading-tone chords, and part-write complete phrases for four voices.